 Short Arc Stud Welding

-As for the short arc stud techniques, it is much similar to drawn arc, their differences are that short arc techniques use no flux or ferrule.
-The process is achieved in a very short time, making it to be characterized by high current and short time welding times.
 It is suitable for many high-volume applications and can produce a porous weld.
 This arc stud process should be selected when speed and cost are considered over weld strength.

 Gas Arc Stud Welding

-In gas arc welding techniques, inert shielding gas without flux or ferrule is supplied to the weld area, making it easier to be automated.
-The shielding gas is delivered by a spark shield.
-The welding gun is positioned for welding, immediately after the gun is triggered, the shielding gas flows into the welding area, as the stud is lifted up.
+The welding gun is positioned for welding; immediately after the gun is triggered, the shielding gas flows into the welding area as the stud is lifted up.

-How Does Arc Stud Welding Works?
+How Does Arc Stud Welding Work?

-Arc welding is a process used to weld large diameter fasteners to rougher and thicker base metals.
+Arc welding is a process used to weld large-diameter fasteners to rougher and thicker base metals.
 Arc Weld Studs, which come in various shapes and designs, must have one end designed for Arc welding equipment.
-Materials like mild steel, stainless steel, and aluminum are suitable for Arc welding.

 As the fastener and parent metal become molten, the stud welding gun plunges the fastener into the work surface, resulting in a high-quality fusion weld.
 This process ensures the metal solidifies and a high-quality fusion weld is completed.